zefur/trivia/README.md

-A simple trivia app that fetches from a static api
+# Chingu Trivia

-To run on local machine clone the repo then 'yarn dev' in the folders commandline
+A simple trivia app that fetches from a static api allowing you to test your coding knowledge of HTML, CSS and Javascript

 ### Features
 - Can select different options for questions Filter by topic, Random 10 questions or Full amount of questions.